JeffTabiri/Paths/CONTRIBUTING.md

 # Contributing to Transcriptase
-We love your input!
-We want to make contributing to this project as easy and transparent as possible, whether it's:
+Thanks for checking out the program!
+Ways to contribute to the project is by:

-- Reporting a bug
+- Reporting
 - Discussing the current state of the code
 - Submitting a fix
-- Proposing new features
+- Proposition for new features

-- Becoming a maintainer
+Enjoy!